core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 | Not assigned     |      7/23 | undefined                                                               | undefined          | f7                 |
 {: align="left"}

+The following extensions to the CBOR diagnostic notation are supported:

-Within this document, comments are allowed in CBOR diagnostic notation.
-Any characters after a Pound sign ('#') outside of a string, up to the end of the line, are treated as a comment.
+* Comments can be added to the end of each line.
+Any characters after a Pound sign (‘#’) outside of a string, up to the end of the line, are treated as a comment.

+* Deltas are represented as positive numbers (e.g. +123).

 # Properties of the CBOR Encoding